 How to Apply

-The initial enrollment period concluded on September 15, 2014.
-However, because the number of eligible applicants did not exceed the statutory limits, new applications for participation in the IVIG Demonstration are being accepted on a rolling basis until the demonstration reaches or is projected to reach the statutory limit on funding and/or enrollment.
+The initial enrollment period concluded on November 15, 2020.
+However, under the most recent extension, new applications for participation in the IVIG Demonstration are being accepted on a rolling basis until the demonstration reaches or is projected to reach the statutory limit on funding and/or enrollment.
 Beneficiaries will be notified within 10 calendar days of receipt of a complete application of their status and the effective date of their coverage under the demonstration.
 Completed applications received by the 15th of the month, if eligible, will have coverage effective the 1st of the following month.
 Completed applications received after the 15th of the month, if eligible, will have coverage effective the 15th of the following month.
 For example, if an application is received on September 15th, coverage will be effective October 1st.
 If an application is received on September 20th, coverage will be effective October 15th.

 - Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012 [P.L.
 112-242] (PDF)